dsdanielpark/open-interview/docs/usage.md

 You can achieve your goals by directly utilizing the system_prompt and user_prompt based on the following information.

+> [!NOTE]
+> For OpenAI, `gpt-3.5-turbo` is the default, while for Claude, `claude-3-opus-20240229` with 4096 tokens is standard.
+Recognizing the need for model-specific prompt engineering, the prompter function is separated for examples and bound as a static method at [prompter.py](https://github.com/dsdanielpark/open-interview/blob/main/openinterview/utils/prompter.py).
+Consider different prompt engineering if using other models.
+You can check [Open AI - Models](https://platform.openai.com/docs/models), [Anthropic - Models](https://docs.anthropic.com/claude/docs/models-overview) for more details.

 ### **System Prompt:**
 - The system prompt is generated based on information such as `position`, `interview_type`, `jd`, `language`, `candidate_resume`, `interviewer_resume`, `max_sentence`, `custom_prompt`, etc.